-It was May of 2013, when Shane launched a crowdfunding campaign on Kickstarter, and that brought the Chinese tech entity Chic Robotics into the game.
+It was in May of 2013 when Shane launched a crowdfunding campaign on Kickstarter, and that brought the Chinese tech entity Chic Robotics into the game.

-Before they got to be known as the infamous ‘hoverboard’, Shane Chen, the founder named them as the ‘Hovertrax’.
-But it’s a pity that the name from its father was not labeled on the device so long.
+Before they got to be known as the infamous ‘hoverboard’, Shane Chen, the founder named them the ‘Hovertrax’.
+But it’s a pity that the name of its father was not labeled on the device for so long.

 Let’s explain why-

-It was Mark Cuben who announced that he would take over the patent of hoverboard from Chen to his company.
-And that’s the day when the hoverboards were stopped being called the Hovertrax.
+It was Mark Cuben who announced that he would take over the patent of the hoverboard from Chen to his company.
+And that’s the day when the hoverboards stopped being called the Hovertrax.

 Where Are Hoverboards Made?

 As you already know, It was Chic Robotics from China started to manufacture hoverboards under their label on an industrial basis.
 But it was not so late when the manufacturing rights were revisited as the US International Trade Commission Took over this case.